Current employer: St Luke’s Hospice

 Tell us about your career path since graduation.

 On completion of my degree I secured a job as a Staff Nurse on an Acute Cancer Care ward (Oncology and Haematology).
 It was here that I furthered my desire to specialise in end of life care and was able to be involved in various courses which helped extend my knowledge and experience.
 After a year of working on the ward, I successfully joined St Luke’s Crisis Team specialising in end of life care which is where I currently work.
+I have continued to develop my skills and completed a module at Master’s level in Enhancing Palliative Care.
+This has led to career progression and I am now a palliative specialist nurse.

 Has your career path changed since graduation?